PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 terminal boundary.
 The efficiency fixture now exercises the explicit runner and retains one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.

+The boundary-batchmatmul/input-unary pair is now characterized without production changes.
+It has two ordered cleanup owners, one fresh shared pass- state scope, and no option or direct invocation.
+It is an explicit callback in `LayoutRecoveryContext`; focused contracts freeze its complete ModelIR/layout/ diagnostics/scope routing, callback identity, and both stable-list neighbors.
+The eventual phase should use a frozen ModelIR/layout/diagnostics context, two direct owner imports, two stable IDs, and one fresh shared scope per build, while retaining the historical callback boundary.